Blakthorne/whisperdesk/README.md

 - Code style and commit conventions
 - Submitting pull requests

-## 🔒 Security
+## 🔒 Privacy & Security

-- All audio/video processing happens **locally** on your device
+- **Local Processing**: All audio/video processing happens **locally** on your device.
+Your files never leave your computer.
-- No data is sent to external servers
+- **No Cloud Uploads**: We do not upload your media files or transcriptions to any server.
+- **Anonymous Analytics**: We collect minimal, anonymous usage data (e.g., app launches, feature usage) to improve the app.
+No personal data or file content is collected.
-- The app is **code-signed and notarized** by Apple
+- **Code Signing**: The app is **code-signed and notarized** by Apple for your safety.

+For more details, please read our [Privacy Policy](https://whisperdesk.org/privacy.html).

 ## 📄 License